Preparing for Lesson Observations

 Maureen: I was once observed by someone who sat at the front beside the whiteboard, facing the class!
 I found it wasn't very helpful for me to have the observer either behind me or beside me.
 I like to sit at the back in a corner because if the room is set up in a horseshoe it means I can try and catch students from two corners.
 Sometimes I'll even change position when I'm observing so that I can get a different perspective on how the students are engaging.
 There really isn't an optimum position.
 However, as a teacher, you can suggest to the observer that you'd like them to sit in a specific place such as next to a student, for example, so they can see the whole class.

-Mike: Have you ever observed a teacher that's tried to involve you in the lesson, even though you're there as someone who's sort of sitting outside and looking in?
+Mike: Have you ever observed a teacher who's tried to involve you in the lesson, even though you're there as someone who's sort of sitting outside and looking in?

 Maureen: Yes, I have.
 I have had teachers say to me, ‘Isn't that right?’.
 Sometimes, they'll try to observe me or they'll ask me to work with the group.
 As nice as it is to work with a group of students in this context, it distracts from my primary function, which is to observe how the teacher is working with the group.
 As tempting as it is to pull your observer in to be an extra monitor or facilitator, I am not particularly keen on this approach.
 What is your opinion on this?